-Update: As of 28 December 2020, the stimulus bill has been signed.
-The federal tax credit for solar will remain at 26% through the end of 2022 unless Congress extends it again.
+Update: As of 16 August 2022, the stimulus bill has been signed.
+The federal tax credit for solar will remain at 30% through 2032 unless Congress extends it again.

-To be eligible for the full 26% ITC, you must have begun construction of your solar system or have installed home batteries by the end of 2022.
+To be eligible for the full 30% ITC, you must have begun construction of your solar system or have installed home batteries by the end of 2032.
 If you’ve already gone solar and have already collected the ITC, you may be eligible to get it again if you add home batteries to your existing solar system.
 Keep in mind that you must have paid income tax to collect anything from the ITC.
 The ITC is an income tax refund.
 You can deduct the ITC from your income tax up to five years after you file for it.
 Thus if you filed for the ITC this year, you would be able to deduct it from the income tax that you owe up to 2025.
-The ITC will be reduced to 22% in 2023, and it will phase out entirely for homeowners in 2024.

 You should contact a qualified tax expert and consult with them.
 Neither Freedom Forever’s family of independent authorized dealers nor Freedom Forever itself can give you tax advice.
 A qualified tax professional will understand your situation and be able to give you the most relevant advice.